18. What is a false leader or false shepherd? How can a false leader or false shepherd be discerned?

 from “Focus More on Reality” in The Word Appears in the Flesh

 Some people work and preach and, although on the surface it looks as though they are fellowshiping on God’s word, all they are talking about is the literal meaning of God’s word, but nothing substantive is mentioned.
-Their sermons are like teaching from a language textbook; God’s words are arranged item by item, aspect by aspect, and when they are done everyone sings their praises, saying: “This person possesses reality.
+Their sermons are like teaching from a language textbook, arranged item by item, aspect by aspect, and when they are done everyone sings their praises, saying: “This person possesses reality.
 They preached so well and in such detail.”
 After they are done preaching, they tell others to put it all together and send it out to everybody.
 Their actions become deception of others and all that they preach are fallacies.
 On the surface, it looks as though they are preaching only God’s word and it appears to conform to the truth.
 But with more careful discernment, you will see that it is nothing but letters and doctrines and false reasoning along with some human imaginings and notions as well as some portions that delimit God.
 Isn’t this kind of preaching an interruption of God’s work?
 It is service that opposes God.

 Your knowledge can only provide for people for a certain period of time.
 As time goes on, if you keep saying the same things, some people will discern that; they’ll say you’re too superficial, too lacking in depth.
 You’ll have no option but to try and deceive people by preaching on doctrines.
 If you always carry on like this, those below you will follow your methods, steps, and model of faith and of experiencing and putting into practice those words and doctrines.
 Ultimately, as you keep on preaching and preaching, they’ll all come to use you as an exemplar.
 In your leadership of others you speak of doctrines, so those below you will learn doctrines from you, and as things progress you will have taken the wrong path.
 Those below you will take whatever path you do; they will all learn from you and follow you, so you will feel: “I am powerful now; so many people listen to me, and the church is at my beck and call.”
-This nature of betrayal within man unconsciously makes you turn God into a mere figurehead, and you yourself then form some sort of denomination.
-This is how various denominations arise.
+This betrayal within man unconsciously makes you turn God into a mere figurehead, and you yourself then form some sort of denomination.
+How do various denominations arise?
+They arise in this way.
 Just look at the leaders of every denomination—they are all arrogant and self-righteous, and they interpret the Bible out of context and according to their own imagination.
 They all rely on gifts and erudition to do their work.
 If they were incapable of preaching anything, would those people follow them?
 They do, after all, possess some knowledge, and can preach on some doctrine, or know how to win over others and how to use some artifices.
 They use these to bring people before themselves and deceive them.
 Nominally, those people believe in God, but in reality they follow their leaders.
 If they encounter someone preaching the true way, some of them say, “We have to consult our leader about our faith.”
 Their faith has to go through a human being; is that not a problem?
 What have those leaders become, then?
 Have they not become Pharisees, false shepherds, antichrists, and stumbling blocks to people’s acceptance of the true way?

 from “Only the Pursuit of the Truth Is the True Belief in God” in Records of Christ’s Talks